Princess Louise of Belgium: A long-awaited birth

 Granddaughter of King Leopold I of Belgium, Princess Louise was the first child of the Duke (future King Leopold II) and Duchess of Brabant (born Archduchess Marie Henriette of Austria), an unhappy and mismatched couple.
-In 1853, their marriage was decided due to exclusively political reasons (to ensure the Kingdom of Belgium a powerful ally) by both King Leopold I and the Habsburgs, without consulting the groom and bride, whose interests were almost everything opposite: The Duke of Brabant was hardly attracted by family life and was passionate about the political and economic questions over the Kingdom which he was about to reign, while Marie Henriette was a young woman versed in religion and interests limited to horseback riding, dogs and music.
+In 1853, their marriage had been decided with the purpose of cementing alliance with the Kingdom of Belgium by both King Leopold I and the Habsburgs, without consulting the groom and bride, whose interests were almost everything opposite: The Duke of Brabant was hardly attracted by family life and was passionate about the politics and economy of the Kingdom which he was about to reign, while Marie Henriette was a young woman versed in religion and interests limited to horseback riding, dogs and music.

-It was only after four years that Marie Henriette became pregnant for the first time.
-The long-awaited birth came on 18 February 1858 at the Royal Palace of Brussels.
-Childbirth went well: After contractions that lasted all night and after two hours of labor, the child, a girl, was born.
-The parents were disappointed with having a daughter, because due to her gender their first child was unable to succeed to the throne, so the future of the dynasty is not guaranteed.
+It was only after four years that Marie Henriette became pregnant for the first time; a girl was born on 18 February 1858 at the Royal Palace of Brussels.
+The parents were disappointed as a daughter could not succeed to the throne, leaving the future of the dynasty not guaranteed.